xo/usql/README.md

 planned / in progress work:

 ##### General
-1. \gexec/\gset support
+0. Fix multiline behavior to mimic psql properly
-2. Google Spanner
+1. Google Spanner
-3. PAGER
+2. PAGER
-4. \qecho + \o support
+3. \qecho + \o support
-5. fix table output / formatting
+4. fix table output / formatting
-7. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?) maybe execute using something like \g @:name or :@name ? or \g -name ?
+6. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?) maybe execute using something like \g @:name or :@name ? or \g -name ?